-Whether your goals involve recruiting, marketing to physicians for referrals or strengthening physician relationships, follow these best practices for connecting with one of the most sought-after—and fiercely hard to reach—healthcare audiences.
+Whether your goals involve recruiting, generating referrals or strengthening clinical relationships, follow these best practices for physician marketing.

-Email is the preferred means of initial communication.
+Email is the preferred means of ongoing communication

 Pro Tip: When engaging physicians (or any audience) via email, it's important to measure the performance of each deployment and identify elements that can be optimized.
 We recommend A/B testing subject lines for the impact on open rate and article topics and calls to action for the impact on click rate.
 To illustrate the advantages of testing, True North Custom was able to help a children's hospital achieve an email open rate that blew industry averages out of the water by leveraging this data-driven approach.

 According to the HealthLink Dimensions survey, “medical professionals prefer marketers to act as information partners.”
-This can include content about innovative techniques and technology, continuing medical education opportunities, and other topics that offer value and help them manage and grow their practices and careers.
+This includes content about innovative techniques and technology, continuing medical education opportunities, and other topics that offer value and help them effectively manage and grow their practices and medical careers.

 Pro Tip: Consider using video as one of the most engaging and mobile-friendly formats, and feature peers rather than patients as physicians prefer a more clinical perspective when reading about new treatments and technology.

-When marketing to physicians, it is critically important to understand their clinical or academic focus and target them using the terminology that matches their specific discipline.
+When healthcare marketing to doctors, it is critically important to understand their clinical or academic focus and target them using the terminology that matches their specific discipline.
 "Context is king," according to MediaPost.

 Pro Tip: When working to engage physicians, segment the audience by specific practice areas like electrophysiology or interventional cardiology and plan content accordingly.